A HOTEL NEAR LD TOWN SAN DIEGO STATE HISTORIC PARK

 Learn about the beginnings of California in what is considered its birthplace-Old Town San Diego.
-This state park offers educational exhibits and activities in a collection of historic buildings including the first public school in the state, a blacksmith, houses, and a print shop.
+As a hotel near Old Town San Diego, our proximity to the state park offers educational exhibits and activities in a collection of historic buildings including the first public school in the state, a blacksmith, houses, and a print shop.
 Enjoy dining at a variety of local restaurants, bars, and cafes.
 Explore the charming boutiques and take home a unique San Diego souvenir.

 Like admission to the park, car parking is free.
 It can, however, be difficult to find.
 There are several free lots around the area.
 The farthest, about 3 or 4 blocks away, is at the Caltrans lot on Sunset at Taylor Street, which has free parking on weekends and after 5 p.m. on weekdays.
 You can also try street parking or take public transit.

 Many visitors to Old Town San Diego choose to walk the grounds on their own, reading the signs and chatting with volunteers in period costume.
 You can pick up a guidebook at the Robinson-Rose House Visitor Information Center.
 This is also where you can take part in a guided tour of the grounds, which are available at 11 a.m. and 2 p.m.